by Jason Blalack in Boulder Colorado (May 2017)

-Functional medicine is essentially “alternative” Western medicine, based on the same disease and physiological model and uses scientific research to inform clinical decisions.
+Functional medicine is essentially an “alternative” Western medicine that uses scientific research to inform clinical decisions, and is based on a Western disease and physiological model.
 However, functional medicine differs in three major ways:

 1. More holistic.
-Functional medicine notices relationships in the body and treats the underlying cause instead of branch symptoms.
-It shifts away from a disease-oriented approach and focuses more on the individual presentation.
-Functional medicine does address traditional diseases, but often these are manifestations of functional imbalances or issues leading to the “disease” process.
-For example, autoimmune diseases are often treated by addressing gut imbalances or latent pathogens and not by suppressing the immune system.
+Functional medicine notices relationships in the body and treats underlying causes, instead of branch symptoms.
+It focuses more on individual presentation than on a disease-oriented approach.
+Functional medicine does address traditional diseases, but it often treats them as manifestations of functional imbalances or issues leading to the “disease” process.
+For example, autoimmune diseases are often treated by addressing gut imbalances or latent pathogens, rather than by suppressing the immune system.

 2. Uses cutting-edge research.
-Functional medicine quickly implements the newest research, many times years before mainstream medicine adopts it.
-For example, there is new research on the gut microbiome that is literally coming out every month.
+Functional medicine quickly implements the newest research, often years before mainstream medicine adopts the research.
+For example, new research on the gut microbiome becomes available literally every month.
 Certain bacteria strains can treat anxiety, eczema, depression, inflammation, immune issues, and even high cholesterol (see my recent article on probiotics).

 3. Natural treatments.
-Functional medicine uses botanicals, vitamins & minerals, supplements, and lifestyle, instead of pharmaceuticals.
-Although sometimes pharmaceuticals are needed, in general, plants and supplements are safer, have less side-effects, are more effective, and thus the preferred method of treatment for the vast majority of chronic conditions in my clinic.
-I have seen a large percentage of chronic conditions can be healed with such an holistic approach where Western medicine has resigned itself to a lifetime of medications!
+Functional medicine treats with botanicals, vitamins & minerals, supplements, and lifestyle, instead of pharmaceuticals.
+Though sometimes pharmaceuticals are necessary, plants and supplements are the preferred method of treatment for the vast majority of chronic conditions in my clinic as they are often more effective, are safer, and have less side-effects, I’ve seen a large percentage of individuals with chronic conditions heal with this holistic approach, whereas Western medicine has resigned itself to a lifetime of medications!

-All this results in a more personalized medicine.
-In addition, functional medicine not only addresses one’s current problems, but also it is preventative, by addressing imbalances before disease manifests.
-Chinese medicine is very similar to this and why I have chosen to integrate the two.
+Functional medicine offers patients a more personalized form of medicine.
+In addition, functional medicine not only addresses one’s current problems, but is preventative, as it addresses imbalances before diseases manifest.
+Chinese medicine is similar, which is why I have chosen to integrate the two.

 Lab Testing is another important aspect of functional medicine’s diagnostic skill.
-It uses a more sophisticated view and interpretation of mainstream lab results as well as cutting-edge alternative lab testing.
+Functional medicine uses a more sophisticated view and interpretation of mainstream lab results, as well as cutting-edge alternative lab testing.

-Tighter References Ranges: Many times there are symptoms with no serious disease.
-Blood work comes back within range and it is said, “nothing is wrong”.
+Tighter References Ranges: Many times there are symptoms without a serious disease.
+Blood work comes back within range that might be interpreted as nothing is wrong.
 For example, traditionally the thyroid (TSH) reference range is roughly 0.5-4 mIU/L. Anything above 4 is considered hypothyroid.
-However in the functional medicine world anything above 2.5 is considered a functional problem and could easily cause issues, leading to a poorer quality of life.
+However, in the functional medicine world, anything above 2.5 is considered a functional problem and could easily cause issues, leading to a poorer quality of life.

-Deeper Lab Testing: With hypothyroidism there are many tests to give a broader view that are rarely run in mainstream clinics.
+Deeper Lab Testing: For example, with hypothyroidism, intricate tests provide a more in-depth view than those generally run in mainstream clinics.
 For example, I often look at TPO, TAA, rT3, FreeT3, and FreeT4.
-We might find the thyroid is in dysfunction because of an autoimmune disease (which then MUST be treated) or that the thyroid is not actually problematic, but the adrenal glands, pituitary, or the body is just not converting T4 to T3 properly.
-These are all treated differently and not treated with thyroid hormones, getting to a more root cause of the imbalance.
+We might find the thyroid is in dysfunction because of an autoimmune disease (which then MUST be treated) or that the thyroid is not actually problematic, but the adrenal glands or the pituitary are struggling, or the body is not converting T4 to T3 properly.
+These are all treated differently, without direct use of thyroid hormones, helping patients to address root causes of their imbalance.

 Alternative Lab Testing: There are numerous cutting-edge tests that Western medicine has not yet adopted (please see Jason’s bio for common tests that Jason runs).
-Such tests often do not diagnose diseases but find functional imbalances that are pointing to causes of chronic disharmonies or contributing factors for chronic disease, as well as looking at preventive disease markers.
+Such tests often do not diagnose diseases, but find functional imbalances that point to chronic disharmonies, contributing factors for chronic disease, or preventive disease markers.
 For example, gut bacteria imbalances have been implemented in many chronic “disease” states.
-Figuring out which bacteria are deficient or excess can be invaluable for feeling better! (e.g. see my recent article on gut microbiome testing).
+Figuring out which bacteria are deficient or in excess can be invaluable to help you feel better! (e.g. see my recent article on gut microbiome testing).
 Other exciting tests are the sophisticated autoimmune and food testing of Cyrex labs.

 A clinical example: High Cholesterol

 Let’s put it all together and look at a common clinical occurrence, high cholesterol.
-In western medicine the majority of high cholesterol patients are given statins.
+In western medicine, the majority of high cholesterol patients are given statins.
 Functional medicine notes seven main root causes for high cholesterol, such as, hypothyroid and chronic latent infections.
-Let’s say, hypothyroid is determined to be the source.
+Let’s say that hypothyroid is determined to be the source of the high cholesterol.
 Western medicine reflexively gives artificial thyroid hormones, such as the drug Synthroid.
-In contrast, functional medicine notes many causes for hypothyroidism, such as, hypopituitary due to adrenal dysfunction or autoimmunity, resulting in Hashimotos.
-Adrenal dysfunction may be caused by other issues such as stress, gut issues, latent infections, etc. Autoimmune conditions may be caused by latent infections or leaky gut (intestinal permeability) with food sensitivities.
+In contrast, functional medicine notes many causes for hypothyroidism, such as: hypopituitary due to adrenal dysfunction or autoimmunity, resulting in Hashimotos.
+Adrenal dysfunction may be caused by other issues such as stress, gut issues, or latent infections.
+Autoimmune conditions may be caused by latent infections or leaky gut (intestinal permeability) with food sensitivities.

-Quickly we see the complex web of relationships.
+Quickly we see the complex web of relationships taking shape.
 It takes effort and time to fully understand what is happening in the body.
 Unfortunately, the current Western medicine model (with short appointment visits) does not permit such an in-depth analysis to find root causes.
-Thus the average Western medicine patient will be treated symptomatically, not holistically, and be given a drug for each “problem” found, e.g. a statin (for cholesterol), synthroid (for thyroid), without investigation into root causes.
+Thus the average Western medicine patient will be treated symptomatically, rather than holistically, and will be given a drug for each “problem” found, e.g. a statin (for cholesterol), synthroid (for thyroid), without investigation into root causes.